FabricMC/fabric-docs/develop/blocks/block-entities.md

 ## Syncing Data {#syncing-data}

-While new players loading in the block will see the correct count, other players watching the interaction will not see the count update; causing a desync.
+While new players loading in the block will see the correct count, the count will not update for other players watching the interaction.
+This phenomenon is called a desync, and it occurs when the server has updated its state, but the clients haven't.

 To solve this, we can use block entity update packets.
 Override the `getUpdatePacket` method, and return a packet containing the block's data from our `getUpdateTag`.

 <<< @/reference/latest/src/main/java/com/example/docs/block/entity/custom/CounterBlockEntity.java#update-packet